5733d9e2be6485d52ffa08870cabdee0/sandbox/integration-tests/README.md

 - `SLACK_CHANNEL` - Slack channel id (different from Slack channel name)
 - `WEBHOOK_SITE_UUID` - UUID to be used for tests interacting with webhook.site

+You can define these environment variables in localconfig.properties file or via the maven command, all environment variables is loaded before running the tests

+Check the [localconfig-example.properties](localconfig-example.properties) file for an example of how to use it.

 ### Keycloak token authentication